jauyeung91/gleanchallenge/README.md

-But i did as much as i could.
+Implementation of button to switch between light and dark mode using states and hooks.

+Partial Implementation of a drop down menu.

 I felt that there wasnt anything different or cool or unique to what I did.
 But i felt furthering my understanding of react hooks and states was pretty cool.
-It was exciting to be able to get the light and dark mode so quickly implemented.
+It was exciting to be able to get the light and dark state modes so quickly implemented.

 DId not get to finish the drop down menu part.
-It was a bit difficult to get it how i wanted.
+It was a bit difficult to get it how I wanted, But i did as much as i could.